 Weebly is a “what you see is what you get” website builder, meaning you build your page exactly as you’d see it online.
 No skipping between a backend and a front-end, or having to edit raw code just to move an image.

 With Weebly’s drag-and-drop editor, you simply use your mouse to move elements such as text boxes, forms, buttons, and images around your page.
 This makes building your website super easy – if you’ve ever made a Powerpoint presentation, you can build a Weebly website!

-In the end, Weebly only scored 3.4 out of 5 in our ease of use testing.
+In the end, Weebly only scored 3.7 out of 5 in our latest ease-of-use testing.
 It’s beginner-friendly and straightforward, but it could be easier still and it would benefit from a bit of developer attention.

-Another area Weebly fell down in during our ease of use testing was in its customizability.
+Another area Weebly fell down in during our ease-of-use testing was its customizability.
 People found the basics on Weebly super simple – but when it came to making their website look exactly how they wanted, they ran into difficulty.
 We’ll go into more detail on this in the themes section of this Weebly review!

 On the whole, though, Weebly is a straightforward and uncomplicated builder.
 Once you’ve learned your way around, you’ll be creating websites quickly and easily – especially if you don’t need to push the boundaries of Weebly’s templates too far.

 Find Out More